Dorothy Ayer Gardner Ford

-Dorothy Ayer Gardner King Ford (February 27, 1892 – September 17, 1967) was the mother of U.S. President Gerald Ford.
+Dorothy Ayer Gardner King Ford (née Gardner; February 27, 1892 – September 17, 1967) was the mother of U.S. President Gerald Ford.

 Early life and marriage

-Dorothy Ayer Gardner was born in the small town of Harvard, Illinois to Levi Addison Gardner, a businessman and one-time mayor, and Adele Augusta (Ayer) Gardner.
+Dorothy Ayer Gardner was born in the small town of Harvard, Illinois, in 1892 to Levi Addison Gardner, a businessman and one-time mayor, and Adele Augusta Gardner (née Ayer).

-There she married her first husband, wool trader Leslie Lynch King of Omaha, Nebraska, on September 7, 1912.
-She met him while she was in college, as he was the charming brother of her roommate.
+There she married her first husband, wool trader Leslie Lynch King Sr. of Omaha, Nebraska, on September 7, 1912.
+She met him while she was a student at Wellesley College, as he was the charming brother of her roommate.